lupyuen/lupyuen.github.io/src/visual.md

 # IoT Sensor App

-TODO

-_We said earlier that Blockly might be suitable for IoT Sensor Apps.
-Why?_
+TODO: _What's an IoT Sensor App anyway?_

 Suppose we're building an __IoT Sensor Device__ that will monitor Temperature and Humidity.